abhilasha-blossom/Spirit_Path/README.md

 *   **Save & Load System**: Robust local persistence.
 Your progress is safe, even if you close the browser.
 *   **Endings Gallery**: A persistent collection of unlocked endings.
 Can you find them all?
 *   **Inventory System**: Collect items (like the "Old Key") that unlock new paths later in the story.
-*   **Virtue Tracking**: Your decisions secretly build stats in Strength, Harmony, Affection, Wisdom, and Loyalty.
+*   **Virtue Tracking**: Your decisions secretly build stats in Survival, Obsession, Madness, Submission, and Dominance.
 *   **Timed Choices**: High-stakes decisions with a visual countdown timer.

 ### ⚙️ UX & Polish